 - Freshly ground black pepper

-- In a medium bowl, whisk the garbanzo bean flour together with the salt, 3 tablespoons of the olive oil, the Parmesan cheese, and a generous amount of ground black pepper.
+- In a medium bowl, whisk the garbanzo bean flour with the salt, 3 tablespoons of the olive oil, the Parmesan cheese (if using) and a generous amount of ground black pepper.

-- Whisk in 1 3/4 cups of water until the mixture is well blanded.
-Set batter aside for about a half hour, to let the garbanzo flour absorb some of the water.
+- Whisk in 1 3/4 cups of water until the mixture is well blended.
+Set batter aside for about 30 minutes to let the garbanzo flour absorb some of the water.

-- Preheat the oven to 450 degrees.
-When it is hot, place the remaining 4 tablespoons of olive oil in a 12 inch pizza pan.
+- Preheat the oven to 450 F. When it is hot, place the remaining 1/4 cup olive oil in a 12-inch pizza pan.
 Heat the pan in the oven until very hot.

 - Gradually stir remaining water into the batter mixture until it is thin enough to pour.
 Remove the hot pizza pan from oven, and immediately pour the batter into the pan.
-The batter should make a thin (about 1/4 inch) layer.
-Place the pan back in the oven and bake until fainá is golden and crispy (about 8-10 minutes).
+The batter should make a thin layer, about 1/4 inch.
+Place the pan back in the oven and bake until fainá is golden and crispy, about 8 to 10 minutes.